wangfowen/owenwangdotcom/_posts/2014-08-20-path-of-least-regret.md

 published: true
 ---

-I'm a sucker for catchy mottoes: "Work Hard, Play Hard", "Go Big or Go Home", "YOLO".
+I'm a sucker for catchy mottoes: "_Work Hard, Play Hard_", "_Go Big or Go Home_", "_YOLO_".
 If you're going to have a guiding life principle, why not let it roll off the tongue?

-Along the same lines, I've begun to live by a mantra of my own: "Path of Least Regret".
-I know, it doesn't quite have the same ring to it, but what it means is
-this: when you're at a crossroad debating which choice to make, choose the one future-you will regret the least, even if it goes bad.
+Along the same lines, I've begun to live by a mantra of my own: "_Path of Least Regret_".
+I know, it doesn't quite have the same ring to it, but what it means is this: when you're at a crossroad debating which choice to make, choose the one future-you will regret the least, even if it goes bad.
 The one that would result in fewer "what if"s and "if only"s.
 Where when you look back, you'll think yes, I'm glad I chose that.

 Thinking under that mindset has not only helped me make some hard decisions, but it has also allowed me to experience things I wouldn't have otherwise.